Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 • Unanticipated transportation needs for artistic work or professional development travel (vehicle repair, car rental, bus pass, ridesharing – e.g. Uber/Lyft, etc.)

-• Unanticipated medical expenses that impact an artist’s ability to work and create.
+• Expenses related to an unanticipated medical or health issue that impacts an artist's ability to work and create.

 • Sudden, unexpected expenses for a current project (such as replacing damaged supplies, finding a new venue, etc.).